krishgupta129/Pdf-Lock-Breaker/README.md

 3. tqdm

 ## Note: I have also provided you the example locked pdf for testing, password for that file is '12345'

+⚠️ Disclaimer: This tool is intended for educational and personal use only.
+Use it only on PDF files that you own or have explicit permission to unlock.
+The developer is not responsible for any misuse or illegal activity performed using this application.